Aboriginal Medical Services Alliance Northern Territory

-The Aboriginal Medical Services Alliance Northern Territory (AMSANT) is a healthcare policy organisation that serves Aboriginal communities in Australia's Northern Territory.
+The Aboriginal Medical Services Alliance Northern Territory (AMSANT) is a healthcare policy organisation that serves Aboriginal communities in the Northern Territory of Australia.
 It is an independent, not-for-profit group that is funded by Australia's federal government, the Northern Territory Government, charities and non-governmental organisations.

-The organisation has offices in Alice Springs and Darwin but provides medical care throughout the entire Northern Territory.
+The organisation has offices in Alice Springs and Darwin, but provides medical care throughout the entire Northern Territory.
+It is a member of the Northern Territory Aboriginal Health Forum, an umbrella organisation responsible for Aboriginal health policy in the Northern Territory, and of the National Aboriginal Community Controlled Health Organisation (NACCHO).

+History

 AMSANT was established in October 1994 at a meeting of healthcare services in Central Australia.
 The following year, the organisation lobbied the Australian Government to transfer funding for Aboriginal healthcare from the Aboriginal and Torres Strait Islander Commission (ATSIC) to the Office for Aboriginal and Torres Strait Islander Health (OATSIH), a division of the Department of Health and Ageing (DoHA).
 AMSANT also lobbied the government to increase funding to Aboriginal Comprehensive Primary Health Care in the context of the Northern Territory Emergency Response (the "Intervention").